Quick and easy winter DIY project using yarn and foam cones to create DIY yarn trees to decorate your home with for Christmas.

 I guided the yarn around and made glue droplets as I went along.
 This thick yarn required more glue to hold it in place than the thinner yarns I used.

-On to the middle tree!
+On to the middle-sized tree!
 I started from the top on this one and definitely recommend doing it this way; it seems to be the best and quickest method for this craft.

 Just make sure not to leave any spaces between your rows of yarn.
 You don’t want the green foam peeking through.